urmajesty/learn-co-sandbox/README.md

 Hi! 👋

-You've opened the IDE Sandbox, an environment that you can access on "readme" and "code-along" lessons in Learn.
+timeYou've opened the IDE Sandbox, an environment that you can access on "readme" and "code-along" lessons in Learn.
 It's a great place to experiment with code! 🎉

 *IMPORTANT*
 Saving varies by the type of work you are doing: